bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 >
 > Dear [Name],
 >
 > I'm [YOUR NAME], a [GRADE] student at [SCHOOL].
+My collaborator Ayan Pendharkar
-I've built an open-source model
+> and I have built an open-source model that screens City of San Diego surface-street
-> that screens City of San Diego surface-street intersections for severe-crash risk
+> intersections for severe-crash risk
 > before any severe crash has occurred there.
 State highway crashes are excluded
 > throughout, so this is complementary to District 11's network rather than
 > overlapping it.